Aerospace & Defense

 A composite hull enables excellent repairability.
 SNSZ experts have developed, documented and tested a repair procedure for a new composite mine sweeper hull.
 This means a hull breach can be fixed even while the ship is afloat.
 When a ship is delivered to a customer, SNSZ also supplies documentation for a wide range of repairs that can be performed either offshore or at a repair facility.
 In terms of repairability, composites offer many advantages compared to metals.

 SNSZ plans to erect new facilities in which to build civil composite products.
 The company is launching two lines of vessels, including a carbon fiber passenger catamaran and a high-speed hydrofoil boat.
 The technologies that have been fine-tuned during mine sweeper production will be used to make these vessels.
-SNSZ is also considering using Quality Planning Environment from Siemens PLM Software.
+SNSZ is also considering using Quality Planning Environment from Siemens Digital Industries Software.